Is Aerial Yoga For You?

 So why shouldn’t people who are carrying a few extra pounds be able to take part?

-If you are physically able to get into a yoga trapeze and enjoy the practice, then there is no reason why you should not.
+If you are physically able to get into a yoga swing and enjoy the practice, then there is no reason why you should not.
 The only thing that you should consider is that most yoga swings do have a maximum weight capacity.

 Having said that, this is usually a minimum of 300lbs, so it is more than inclusive for those who are overweight and looking for a way to keep fit.